enjaku4/veri/README.md

 User.unlocked
 ```

-When an account is locked, users cannot log in.
-If they're already logged in, their sessions will be terminated and they'll be treated as unauthenticated users.
+When an account is locked, the user cannot log in.
+If the user is already logged in, their sessions will be terminated, and they will be treated as an unauthenticated user.

 ## Multi-Tenancy